 How to Avoid Justifiable Failure Damian Ross, The Self Defense Company Don’t let your New Year’s Resolution become a victim of another Justifiable Failure.
 Justifiable Failure is when you set…

 Too Old or Injured to Learn Self Defense?
-Fact: If you’re older, injured and appear to be weaker you’re more likely targeted as a victim.
-Damian Ross, The Self Defense…
+Fact: If you’re older, injured and appear to be weaker you’re most likely to be targeted.
+Damian Ross, The Self Defense Company…

 …is taking the first step to fight back.
 When you practice in a typical self defense class – it’s easy to fight back.
 Someone is the attacker and the other person…